mhd-sdk/React-first-projects/README.md

-This repo contain some of my first concrete mini project with react.
+This repo contain some of my first concrete mini projects with react.